workingcoder/MCJA/README.md

 - yacs==0.1.8

 *Notes:*
+When installing the 'apex' package, please refer to its [official repository - apex](https://github.com/NVIDIA/apex).

-Higher or Lower versions of these packages might be supported.
+*P.S.* Higher or Lower versions of these packages might be supported.
 When attempting to use a different version of PyTorch, please be mindful of the compatibility with pytorch_ignite, torchsort, etc.